tuvabjornberg/IOOPM-project-Minnesmastarna/proj/code_quality_report.md

 Our decision to adopt the GNU coding standard was a democratic choice made within the group, valuing its emphasis on consistency, readability, and collaboration.
 This code standard was a straight forward way to incorporate solid and good practices while coding, and has worked out that way throughout the course of the project.

-# LINK TO GITHUB ISSUE LOG
+# Link to GitHub Issue Log
 https://github.com/IOOPM-UU/Minnesmastarna/issues